webprogramming260/startup-example/README.md

 ### Technologies

-I am going to use the required technologies in the following ways.
+I am going to use the required technologies in the following ways:

 - **HTML** - Uses correct HTML structure for application.
 Two HTML pages.
 One for login and one for voting.
 Hyperlinks to choice artifact.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.